UH-Broadcast/UH-Broadcast.github.io/index.md

 * Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
 * Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
 * Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).
+ -->
 ## User Guide

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the UH-Broadcast user interface and its capabilities.

 ## Team
 UH-Broadcast is designed, implemented, and maintained by [Weihao He](https://weihaohe-cys.github.io/), [Hubert Liang](https://hooobot.github.io/), [Sydnee You](http://sydnee-you.github.io/), [Benajmin Kim](https://bkimcode.github.io/